-Southern Pacific Depot District (Hiram Cahill Depot/Diridon Station) (ID#0497)

-Under Alternative A, construction of the new HSR station facilities would involve the use of equipment in proximity to the contributing elements of the SPRR Depot, such that those contributing elements would have the potential to experience damage caused by ground-borne vibration from construction.
-The DDV would involve similar construction methods and would cause a similar degree of construction-related vibration as Alternative A without the DDV.
-However, project features include the preparation of a pre-construction conditions assessment and a plan for protection of historic built resources and repair of inadvertent damage (CUL-IAMF#6); preparation of a BEMP (CUL-IAMF#7); and protection and stabilization measures (CUL-IAMF#8).
+Southern Pacific Depot District (Hiram Cahill Depot/Diridon Station) (ID#0497) Under Alternative A, construction of the new HSR station facilities would involve the use of equipment in proximity to the contributing elements of the SPRR Depot, such that those contributing elements would have the potential to experience damage caused by ground-borne vibration from construction.
+However, the project would involve the preparation of a preconstruction conditions assessment, plan for protection of historic built resources, and repair of inadvertent damage (CUL-IAMF#6); preparation of a BEMP (CUL-IAMF#7); and implementation of protection and stabilization measures (CUL-IAMF#8).
 The blended at-grade alignment would retain the Santa Clara underpass.

 Alternative B (both viaduct options) would feature aerial viaducts elevated to approximately 65 feet and serviced by a four-track aerial station facility with elevated mezzanine-level concourse and two 30-foot-wide, 1,410-foot-long dedicated HSR platforms above the existing Caltrain tracks and platforms.
 A new HSR station facility would include multistory structures north, south, and west of the existing SPRR Depot (HSR station service building), and would be immediately adjacent to the west façade of the SPRR Depot.
-The construction activities in the vicinity of this resource are thoroughly described in Impact CUL#4.
+The construction activities in the vicinity of this resource were thoroughly described in Impact CUL#4.
 The NRHP-listed historic district is comprised of the depot, the Car Cleaner's Shack, iron fence, Santa Clara underpass, two butterfly sheds, and the train tracks within a 12.5-acre boundary.
 Character-defining features of the depot include the hipped roof with terra cotta tiles, multicolor tapestry brick in an English bond pattern cladding, and terra cotta appliques on the pilasters and side wing façades.
 Furthermore, the Beaux-Arts-style lights on the Santa Clara underpass are considered a character-defining feature of the district.

 Under Alternative B (both viaduct options), pile driving for the construction of aerial tracks would occur within 50 feet of the historical resource, with the potential to cause damage to fragile materials, such as the terra cotta tiles, multicolor tapestry brick and terra cotta appliques as a result of intermittent construction-related vibration.
 These materials are character-defining features of this Italian Renaissance Revival-style building.
-Project features include preparation of a pre-construction conditions assessment and a plan for protection of historic built resources and repair of inadvertent damage (CUL-IAMF#6); preparation of a BEMP (CUL-IAMF#7); and protection and/or stabilization measures (CUL-IAMF#8).
+The following project features would be implemented for this resource: preparation of a pre-construction conditions assessment, plan for protection of historic built resources, and repair of inadvertent damage (CUL-IAMF#6); preparation of a BEMP (CUL-IAMF#7); and implementation of protection and/or stabilization measures (CUL-IAMF#8).

-The impact under CEQA would be less than significant for Alternative A. Although project activities have the potential to damage character-defining features of the resource, project features (CUL-IAMF#6, CUL-IAMF#7, CUL-IAMF#8) prevent inadvertent vibration-caused damage to the characteristics that qualify it for listing in the NRHP and CRHR.
+The impact under CEQA would be less than significant for Alternative A. Although project activities have the potential to damage character-defining features of the resource, project features (CUL-IAMF#6, CUL-IAMF#7, CUL-IAMF#8) would prevent inadvertent vibration-caused damage to the characteristics that qualify it for listing in the NRHP and CRHR.
 Alternative A would not cause a substantial adverse change to the historical resource.
 Therefore, CEQA does not require mitigation.

 The impact under CEQA would be less than significant for Alternative B. The project could cause a substantial adverse change in the significance of the resource because construction activities would include pile driving within 50 feet of the historical resources, with the potential to diminish those characteristics that qualify it for listing in the NRHP and CRHR.
-Project features (CUL-IAMF#6, CUL-IAMF#7, CUL-IAMF#8) protect the resource from inadvertent damage to the characteristics that qualify it for listing in the NRHP and CRHR.
+Project features (CUL-IAMF#6, CUL-IAMF#7, CUL-IAMF#8) would protect the resource from inadvertent damage to the characteristics that qualify it for listing in the NRHP and CRHR.
 Therefore, CEQA does not require mitigation.